• Skip to primary navigation

 • ×

-Home » Vegan Filipino Recipes » Tofu Kilawin
+Home » Vegan Filipino Recipes » Healthy Kilawin Recipe

-This Tofu Kilawin is easy to make, delicious, and full of flavors like the authentic Kilawin!
-Some of the notable ingredients are coconut vinegar, calamansi, and of course, tofu which replaces raw fish.
+This Healthy Kilawin Recipe is not only easy to make but also delicious and packed with bold, tangy flavors—just like the authentic kilawin!
+Some of the standout ingredients include coconut vinegar, calamansi, and of course, tofu, which takes the place of raw fish in this version.

 Need more Filipino appetizer recipes?
 Try my Grilled Eggplant with Coconut Milk, Atsara (Pickled Green Papaya), or Vegetable Lumpiang Shanghai (Vegetable Eggroll).